Something that the Christian faith has in common with mainstream Western culture is an opposition to racism.

 Mixed-race marriages are morally acceptable

-In view of biblical passages like the ones I have mentioned, and in the absence of passages that teach otherwise, we should have no hesitation in saying that mixed-race marriages are not morally wrong.
+In view of biblical passages like the ones I have mentioned, and in the absence of passages that teach otherwise, we should have no hesitation in saying that it is not wrong for people to marry someone of a different ethnic group.

 Of course, there might sometimes be specific challenges involved in a mixed-race marriage, just as there might be, for example, in a marriage where the man and woman are of different nationalities or of very different ages.
-But marrying someone of a different race or having children with someone of a different race are absolutely fine in themselves.
+But marrying someone of a different ethnicity or having children with a spouse of a different ethnicity are absolutely fine in and of themselves.

-It is worth noting too that, strictly speaking, every person alive today is of mixed race.
+It is worth noting too that, strictly speaking, almost every person alive today is mixed-race.

-I do think that the Bible teaches that God still has unfinished business with ethnic Israel.
-If that is correct, in some sense the Jewish race still has great significance in God’s sight.
+The Bible does teach that God still has unfinished business with ethnic Israel.
+And this means that in some sense the Jewish race still has great significance in God’s sight.
 But this is in no way because Jews are superior human beings to the rest of us.

 APOLOGETICS AND EVANGELISM

-In present-day Western culture, as I have mentioned, most people are opposed to racial prejudice.
+In present-day Western culture, as I have mentioned, most people are opposed to racism.
 Christians side fully with this view, and we should make the most of this similarity in our apologetics and evangelism.

 In Acts 17 we find Paul stressing similarities between the Christian faith and the views of the people he is evangelising.
-He speaks in a way that consciously echoes Stoic philosophy (Acts 17:28) and he quotes a pagan poet approvingly (also Acts 17:28), all for the purpose of “bridge-building” with those he intends to share the gospel with.
+He speaks in a way that consciously echoes Stoic philosophy (verse 28) and he quotes a pagan poet approvingly (verse 28), all for the purpose of ‘bridge-building’ with those he intends to share the gospel with.

 Of course, we should never build bridges with people by compromising on our values.
 There are plenty of differences between Western culture and the Christian faith, and we must always stand firm for what is right.
 Many people are hostile to our faith because of things they dislike in it or because of what they would have to give up if they were to become a Christian, and we mustn’t water down the truth to get more people on side.